OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-gentle-introduction.md

 Said simply:

-- **Arbitrum One** and **Arbitrum Nova** chains unlocked **two public, DAO-managed contract deployment options** that scale Ethereum and meet most projects' needs.
+- **Arbitrum One** and **Arbitrum Nova** chains unlocked two options that scale Ethereum and meet most projects' needs.
-- **Arbitrum Orbit** chains unlock an **[infinite garden](https://ethereum.foundation/infinitegarden) of self-managed contract deployment options** that scale Ethereum even further, with each individual Orbit chain being tailored precisely to its owner's needs.
+- **Arbitrum Orbit** chains unlock an **[infinite garden](https://ethereum.foundation/infinitegarden)** that scale Ethereum even further, with each individual Orbit chain being tailored precisely to its owner's needs.

 ### How does Orbit help me build decentralized apps?